 Since it opened in 1999, the Bell Centre has acquired the reputation as the most intimidating home-ice advantage in the NHL.
 When entering the ice surface and looking to the rafters (as players do as the national anthems blare) you’re greeted with the seemingly endless swathe of banners glorifying the Habs’ greats and the 24 Stanley Cup banners, reminders of a glorious past and the responsibility that comes with wearing the bleu-blanc-rouge.

-In more practical terms, the Bell Centre consistently appears at the top of the list when it comes to atmosphere; the NHLPA’s various player polls consistently rank the Canadiens domicile as the best ice in the league, and the fans are always rabid and intimidating, creating playoff-esque climates on a nightly basis.
+In more practical terms, the Bell Centre consistently appears at the top of the list when it comes to the atmosphere; the NHLPA’s various player polls consistently rank the Canadiens domicile as the best ice in the league, and the fans are always rabid and intimidating, creating playoff-esque climates on a nightly basis.
 Jared Book of SBNation’s Habs Eyes on the Prize simply describes a “buzz”, almost as if other descriptors aren’t detailed enough to convey what goes on.

 The Famous Forum